alashkov83/hydrocluster/README.md

 **File-&gt;**

-Open PDB - opens pdb file on disk
+Open PDB - opens pdb file on a disk

-Open CIF - opens CIF file on disk
+Open CIF - opens CIF file on a disk

-Open IDPDB - opens file from RSCB PDB data base with IDPDB

-Load state - load program state, saved when the program starts from command line in file\_name.dat
+Open IDPDB - opens file from RSCB PDB data base with IDPDB Load state - loads program state, saved in file

-Save PyMOL script - saves script (.py) for further processing with PyMOL

-Save state - saves the current state of program in file\_name.dat

-Save picture saves the clustering result in file\_name.png

-Save LOG saves log file of the current session
+Save PyMOL script - saves script (.py) for further processing with PyMOL Save state - saves the current state of program in file Save picture - saves the clustering result in png format file Save LOG - saves log file of the current session

-Quit quit from the program
+Quit - quit from the program

 **Options-&gt;**

-Plot grid - makes coordinate grid in the Cluster analysis window

-Plot legend - displays the brief description of the picture.

-Display colormap - shows graphs obtained as a result of clustering parameters selection.
-Marked point corresponds

-to optimal values of eps and min\_samples

-Clear log - clears log file in the appropriate window.

-Open PyMol - opens PyMol for further data display.
+Plot grid - makes coordinate grid in the Cluster analysis window Plot legend - displays the brief description of the picture Display colormap - shows graphs obtained as a result of clustering parameters selection.
+Marked point corresponds optimal values of eps and min\_samples Clear log - clears log file in the appropriate window Open PyMol - opens PyMol for further data display

 Theory
 ------